achojnicki/sicken/readme.md

 python3.12 /opt/sicken/concurrent
 ```

+This will start the process manager of Sicken which starts all the submodules.

+> [!NOTE]
+>
+> VTube Studio must be on and running before starting Sicken's Concurrent

 To interact with Sicken you can use the sicken-text_input command in a new terminal window.
 To start it type:
 ```
 python3 /opt/sicken/bin/sicken-text_input